moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/README.md

 ## Exam Brief

-- Duration : one and a half (1.5) hours
+- Duration : 1.5 hours
 <!-- Number of questions : ???
 Multiple choice questions -->
 - Passing score: 67%
-- Certification validity: three (3) years
+- Certification validity: 3 years
 - Prerequisite: None
-- Cost: $250 USD, One (1) year exam eligibility, with a free retake within the year.
+- Cost: $250 USD, 1 year exam eligibility, with a free retake within the year.

-  *Linux Foundation offer several discounts around the year e.g. CyberMonday, Kubecon attendees among other special holidays/events*
+  *Linux Foundation offer several discounts around the year such as CyberMonday, Kubecon and various other events - ensure to utilise these*

 ## KCNA repo topics overview